Led by Geoff Owen and Martin Green, Foresight’s competitive advantage partly lies in the fact that our principals do the work.

-Drawing upon more than 15 years of public affairs and policy experience in Canada, the United States and internationally, Martin advises organizations on managing government policy risk associated with complex, publicly-sensitive business matters.
+Drawing upon nearly 20 years of public affairs and policy experience in Canada, the United States and internationally, Martin advises organizations on managing government policy risk associated with complex, publicly-sensitive business matters.

 Martin has served as a strategic advisor to many of Canada’s largest enterprises, Fortune Global 500 companies, and non-profits.

 Prior to co-founding Foresight, Martin was vice president and public affairs practice group head at a leading Canadian public affairs firm and management consultancy.
 He also led the policy division of a Washington, D.C.-based public affairs firm that specialized in health care and defence matters.

 His government experience includes six years as a senior political, policy and communications advisor in the U.S. Congress.
 He has also worked in the Ontario Finance Minister’s Office and the Opposition Leader’s Office.

 Martin is an alumnus of Duke University, as well as a recipient of the Queen Elizabeth II Golden Jubilee Medal and the Ontario Volunteer Service Award.
 He was appointed an Honorary Aide-de-Camp to the Hon.
 Hilary Weston during her time as Lieutenant Governor of Ontario.